-The Designated Safeguarding Lead (DSL) is responsible for:
+The DSL (the Headteacher) is responsible for:

-- Acting as a source of support, advice and expertise for all staff. - Liaising with staff on matters of safety, safeguarding and welfare. - Liaising with the mental health lead and, where available, the Mental Health Support Team, where safeguarding concerns are linked to mental health
+- Acting as a source of support, advice and expertise for all staff. - Liaising with staff on matters of safety, safeguarding and welfare. - Liaising with the senior mental health lead and, where available, the Mental Health Support Team, where safeguarding concerns are linked to mental health.